We explain the print techniques that can take your direct marketing to the next level.

 These inks provide a digital option to foil stamping that is more cost effective, and more subtle.
 If you’re looking for a highly reflective finish, foils are more appropriate.
 As it can be achieved digitally, without plates (unlike foil stamping), it is great for smaller runs.
 For a stronger contrast, a dark matt stock works best.

 So, there you have it.
-A comprehensive list of some of the most popular print techniques that can take your printed marketing materials to dizzy new heights of awesomeness.
+A comprehensive list of some of the most popular print techniques that can take your printed packaging and marketing materials to dizzy new heights of awesomeness.
 When considering your next print project, you should definitely explore the print techniques that could help you to really stand out from the crowd.